 If your shoulder continues to partly or fully dislocate in the future, you may need surgery to repair or tighten the ligaments that hold the bones in your shoulder joint together.

-After your shoulder has healed for 2 - 4 weeks, you will be referred to physical therapy.
+After your shoulder has healed for 2 to 4 weeks, you will be referred for physical therapy.

-Do not return to activities that place too much stress on your shoulder joint without asking your health care provider about them first.
+Do not return to activities that place too much stress on your shoulder joint without asking your doctor first.
 These activities include most sports activities using your arms, gardening, heavy lifting, or even reaching above shoulder level.

-Most people can return to normal activity in 4 - 6 months.
+Most people can return to normal activity in 4 to 6 months.